 Dentistry is in a state of transition.
-The once heralded: “visit your dentist every six months for a healthy check up” no longer bears such a great importance to the average consumer.
-American Dental Association studies show that although utilization of dental care by children remains stable, adult utilization of dental services has declined since the early 2000s.
+The once-heralded: “visit your dentist every six months for a healthy dental check-up” no longer bears such great importance to the average consumer.
+American Dental Association studies show that although children’s utilization of dental care remains stable, adult utilization of dental services has declined since the early 2000s.
 Americans are simply not going to the dentist as frequently and spending less money on their oral health.

-Although we are almost three years beyond the “Great Recession”, dentists nationally report a flat recovery, based upon utilization of services.
-Dentistry is moving more towards the medical model of treating symptoms and disease when they occur, rather than the model of early diagnosis and prevention.
+Although we are almost three years beyond the “Great Recession,” dentists nationally report a flat recovery based upon services utilization.
+Dentistry is moving more towards the medical model of treating symptoms and disease when they occur rather than the model of early diagnosis and prevention.

-Many factors may be affecting utilization but one that plays a central role is economics.
+Many factors may be affecting utilization, but one that plays a central role in economics.
 The average American has been bombarded with negative economic data for close to a decade.
 Faced with the lack of job security, crashing stock markets, and general economic uncertainty, the “need” to see a dentist when nothing hurts has become less important.
-“When someone is unsure if they going to have a job next week, they are going to be less inclined to see a dentist for a ‘cleaning’ when nothing hurts” says Dr. Paul W. Callahan of Bunin Dental.
+“When someone is unsure if they are going to have a job next week, they are going to be less inclined to see a dentist for a ‘cleaning’ when nothing hurts,” says Dr. Paul W. Callahan.
 Elective cosmetic dentistry has never recovered from the era of explosive stock market speculation, unfilled job positions due to a lack of educated and skilled workers, and the general feeling that tomorrow will be better financially than today.

 Has visiting the dentist less frequently affected oral health?
 A multitude of factors, including an American diet high in sugars, has not changed.
-Many people feel that a visit to the dentist is not felt necessary until they experiences discomfort.
-Consequently, disease goes unchecked and becomes much more difficult and costly to treat when finally discovered.
-“Longstanding cavities are becoming root canals, replacement fillings are requiring crowns, people are shocked to learn they have periodontal disease” says Dr. Paul Callahan.
-Worse, Dr. Callahan reports, dentists screen for oral cancer and the consequences of undiscovered lesions can be life altering if not discovered early.
+Many people feel that a visit to the dentist is not felt necessary until they experience discomfort.
+Consequently, the disease goes unchecked and becomes much more difficult and costly to treat when finally discovered.
+“Longstanding cavities are becoming root canals, replacement fillings are requiring crowns, people are shocked to learn they have a periodontal disease,” says Dr. Paul Callahan.
+Worse, Dr. Callahan reports, dentists screen for oral cancer, and the consequences of undiscovered lesions can be life-altering if not discovered early.